Invertebrates

 BIOSCAN

-Since 2023, the OpenLiving Labs has been supporting the Wellcome Sanger Institute on the BIOSCAN project, which aims to explore the genetic diversity of one million flying insects across the UK.
-We sample from two areas on site using a malaise trap and prepare specimens that are sent to Sanger for sequencing using DNA barcoding, which is a technique that identifies species by reading a unique stretch of their DNA.
+We sample from two areas on site using a malaise trap and prepare specimens that are sent to the Wellcome Sanger Institute for sequencing using DNA barcoding, which is a technique that identifies species by reading a unique stretch of their DNA.
 We also carry out some in-house identification, which helps to complement the sequencing work.
 You can see the species we have found by looking at our Report Card on the BIOSCAN website and searching “Open University” on the “Partner” filter.
 You can then filter these data further by Order, Family, Genus or Species.

 How we collect the data

 A malaise trap is a widely used and effective method for sampling flying insects.
 Structurally, it resembles a tent, with fine mesh walls that act as a barrier.
 When insects encounter the mesh, their natural escape response is to fly upward.
 The trap exploits this behaviour, guiding them into a collecting head that funnels into a catch pot containing ethanol.
 The ethanol both immobilises and preserves the specimens, ensuring they remain intact for later identification and analysis.
+We collect our insect samples using malaise traps positioned within these two sites at Open Living Labs.
+These traps were strategically arranged to intercept insects flying toward the River Ouzel, which flows through the site.

 What have we found?